Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 While not every function definition in Python will look the same (they'll have different names, different arguments passed to them, etc.), there is a general syntax that every function definition will follow.
 This syntax will look somewhat similar to the `while` and `for` loops in the sense that we will start off with some line (this line will define the function) followed by an indented block of code.
 That indented block of code will define what the function does.
 Okay, awesome!
 So what goes on that first line, though?

 The first line will always start off with a `def` statement followed by a space.
-What follows will then be the function name, a set of parentheses (without or without function arguments with them), and finally a colon.
+What follows will then be the function name, a set of parentheses (without or without function parameters in them), and finally a colon.
 Let's see what this looks like.

 ```python
 def my_func():
     pass # This pass just acts as a filler right now.
 ```
 Let's dive a little more into each of the parts and note what's important to know about them.
 First off, the `def` statement.
 This is what is going to tell Python that what's coming after is a function, and what will make Python store your function in such a way that it is callable later on in your program.
 Second, the function name.
 The only real thing to note about this is that function naming conventions follow variable naming conventions (i.e. snakecase, where we lowercase our words and separate them by underscores).
 Next up are the parentheses.
-These are going to be filled with an optional and arbitrary number of arguments (which will dive into a little later).
+These are going to be filled with an optional and arbitrary number of parameters (which will dive into a little later).
 Finally, the colon, `:`.
 This is what is going to signal to Python that the function definition is over, and what follows will be the block of code that the function operates.

 So how would we build our evens code from ealier into a function?
 All we have to do is simply copy and paste that block of code after our function definition.
 Let's be sure to give it a more descriptive name, though...